-Endometriosis is a condition in which tissue that is very similar to the inner lining of the uterus is found ectopically outside of the uterus.
-It is often a disorder associated with pain and can commonly involve your ovaries, fallopian tubes, and peritoneal tissue lining the pelvic cavity.
-Although rare, this endometrial-like tissue can also be found beyond the pelvis.
+Endometriosis is an often painful condition in which tissue like that of the inner lining of the uterus is found ectopically outside of the uterus, such as on the ovaries, fallopian tubes, and peritoneal tissue lining the pelvic cavity.
+In rare instances, endometrial-like tissue can also be found beyond the pelvis.

 In endometriosis, clusters of the endometrial-like tissue implant outside the uterine cavity in what is called a lesion.
 Endometrial implants behave much like healthy endometrium in that they thicken according to the phase of your menstrual cycle.
 However, this tissue has no way to pass from your body, which can exacerbate symptoms during menstrual periods.
 Endometriosis symptoms are often painful and debilitating and may result in formation of scar tissue and adhesions.
 Between 30% and 50% of women with endometriosis may experience infertility.